Jakey08/React18-docker-template/README.md

 # React18-docker-template
-This is Docker settings of React18
+This is the template of React18 on Docker.

 ## First step